Get a Free Energy-saving Kit—Valued at $37

 The Online Energy Checkup is fast, easy and shows you where your home uses energy.
 Plus it offers energy-saving tips like fixing leaky faucets, especially hot water.
 One drop per second can add up to 165 gallons per month—that’s more than one person uses in two weeks!
 Small changes like this help you save money and the environment.

-Over 1.25 million kWh of energy was saved in 2021.
-The 10,966 Michigan customers and their families who installed the energy-saving items in the kit helped reduce emissions equal to taking 715 gas-powered cars off the road for one year! *
+Almost 617,000 kWh of energy was saved in 2022.
+The 7,659 Michigan customers and their families who installed the energy-saving items in the kit helped reducing emissions equal to taking 97 gas-powered cars off the road for a year! *